 The complainant was upheld.
 The complainant 's son, Toby, had died at university on October 8, 2009, and there was speculation that he had taken his own life.
 Mrs Rundle complainant was upheld.
 The sunday Times was inaccurate and tissensitive.
-While the PCC investigation was ongoing, another reporter from the paper contacted the complainant's daughter from the paper contacted the complainant's daughter through Facebook.
+While the PCC investigation was ongoing, another reporter from the paper contacted the complainant's daughter through Facebook.
 She informed the reporter that the family did not wish to speak in view of the ongoing complaint.
-The reporter then asked about the details of the complainant's daughter.
-The managing editor apole side of the tissecond approach, explaining that the reporter was wrong with it.
+The reporter then asked about the details of the complainant's charging complaint.
+The reporter then asked about the details of the complainant's she could highlight what was wrong with it.
 This upset Mrs Rundle's daughter.

-The managing editor apole side for this second approach, explaining that the reporter was a freedance and was unaware of the PCC complaint.
-However, he accepted that the reporter should not have continued questioning Mrs Mandle's daughter.
+The managing editor apole gised for this second approach, explaining that the reporter was a freedance and was unaware of the PCC complaint.
+However, the accepted that the reporter was freedance and was unaware of the PCC complaint.
+However, the accepted that the reporter was freedance and was unaware of the PCC complaint, However, the accepted that the reporter should not have continued questioning Mrs Mandle's daughter.

 once the complaint had been mentioned.
 The reporter underscrued her error and apologised for it.
-Nothing from the correspondence with the supporter and for its production extended between the section editors and deputies had been alerted to the complaint and told not to contact the family.
+Nothing from the correspondence with the surface of the correspondence would be used in any future article.
+Additionally, all section editors and deputies had been alerted to the complaint and told not to contact the family.
 The paper also offered to send a private letter of apology to the family.